igormironchik/qt-widgets-on-real-example/chapter03/impl.md

 ```

 But Magick++ operation should work in separate thread as we can't change the code
 of Magick++ functions.
-I decided to run these functions with QRunnable on
+I decided to run these functions with `QRunnable` on
-QThreadPool.
+`QThreadPool`.
 Magick++ can throw exceptions, so I declared the base class for all
 my runnables.

 ```cpp